+- Each 4-H member may exhibit in as many classes as he or she wishes in addition to one meat-type chicken pen of - fryer size poultry.
+No more than 2 may be entered in any one class except Class 409101 Meat Pen of Poultry.
 Judging on all classes except market poultry will be done on the basis of exhibition and production qualities.
 Members exhibiting well developed birds of production qualities will be credited for it even if they vary slightly from standard of perfection.
 Particular emphasis will be given to meat qualities in the turkey class.
 Market poultry will be judged on meat qualities only.

-• Each 4-H member may exhibit in as many classes as he or she wishes in addition to one meat-type chicken pen of fryer size poultry.
+Each 4-H member may exhibit in as many classes as he or she wishes in addition to one meat-type chicken pen of fryer size poultry.
 No more than 2 may be entered in any one class except Class 409101 - Meat Pen of Poultry.

-All poultry, except for waterfowl, must show proof that they are pullorum-typhoid free by one of the following:

-o Originate from a U.S. Pullorum-Typhoid Clean Flock by an official VS form 9-3.
-No

-Present evidence that entries were purchased from a ÚS Pullorum-Typhoid Clean source.
-I
+All poultry, except for waterfowl, must show proof that they are pullorum-typhoid free by one of the following: Originate from a U.S. Pullorum-Typhoid Clean Flock by an official VS form 9-3.
+Present evidence that entries were purchased from a US Pullorum-Typhoid Clean source.
 Present an official VS form 9-2 for a negative result test conducted within 90 days prior to the Fair.

-- Test negative at check-in of the county fair when the county has been designated by KDA-DAH for surveillance.
+Test negative at check-in of the county fair when the county has been designated by KDA-DAH for surveillance.
 Routine surveillance testing will be performed for each county fair a minimum of once every 5 years.
-All birds must be free of any evidence or disease. - Poultry originating from other states please see the "Livestock Originating from Other States" general requirements.
-In addition to the general requirements, Poultry entering Kansas must show proof that they are pullorum typhoid - clean by one of the following methods:
+All birds must be free of any evidence or disease.

-Originate from a NPIP certified U.S. Pullorum-Typhoid clean flock as evidenced by an official VS Form 9-3, certifying all adult poultry in the flock have had a negative test for pullorum-typhoid within the past year.
+• Poultry originating from other states please see the "Livestock Originating from Other States" general requirements.
+In addition to the general requirements, Poultry entering Kansas must show proof that they are pullorum - typhoid clean by one of the following methods: Originate from a NPIP certified U.S. Pullorum-Typhoid clean flock as evidenced by an official VS Form 9-3, certifying all adult poultry in the flock have had a negative test for pullorum-typhoid within the past year.
 (Adult poultry are any turkeys over 12 weeks of age any other poultry over 16 weeks of age).
 Be accompanied by an official VS Form 9-3 signed by the official NPIP representative in the state of origin or by a health certificate that has been issued within the previous 30 days.
-In addition to the VS 9-3 or CVI, out-of-state poultry must have a "Permit to Ship Poultry or Hatching Eggs" issued by the KDAH within the previous year or permit number issued by the KDAH office within the previous 15 days.

-409001.
 Standard Breeds - Large Fowl - Young Pen, 1 bird of either sex